 ABOUT Ernesto Cervini

-Reflecting on his role as a drummer-bandleader, Cervini says it’s “more about being a drummer-composer in many ways for me.
+Reflecting on his role as a drummer-bandleader, Cervini says that it’s “more about being a drummer-composer in many ways for me.
 With a lot of my tunes, rhythm is the thing, but they aren’t all drum solos and pieces in 13/8.
 I’m not writing vehicles for my drumming prowess, or rhythm etudes.
 I’m trying to write engaging, involving music, whether the tune is playful or taps some deeper emotion.
 The time signature doesn’t define the music; the piece of music determines the rhythm.
-And with my band, the rhythm and time are elastic.
+And with my bands, the rhythm and time tend to be elastic.
 We’re interacting with freedom, so the music flows naturally.”

 Cervini was born in Toronto in 1982, studying classical piano and clarinet before focusing his energies behind the drum kit.
 He graduated with a performance degree in both classical piano and clarinet from Canada’s Royal Conservatory of Music, featuring as the piano soloist in Gershwin’s Rhapsody in Blue with symphony orchestra and playing numerous shows as a jazz clarinetist, including a tribute to Benny Goodman.
-Having then graduated with a bachelor’s degree from the University of Toronto (where he now conducts masterclasses) and a master’s degree from the Manhattan School of Music (during a life-changing sojourn in New York City), Cervini laid claim to a diverse musicianship, one that has taken him to some of the hippest stages in North America.
-As a drummer, he has been featured as a leader and sideman at the legendary club Birdland, Sweet Rhythm, the Jazz Standard and the 55 Bar in New York City, as well as the Montreal Bistro, Top Of the Senator and the Rex Jazz & Blues Club in Canada.
-He has performed in such concert halls as Massey Hall, Glenn Gould Theatre and St. Lawrence Center for the Arts, as well as the Sugita Theatre in Yokohama, Japan.
+Having then graduated with a bachelor’s degree from the University of Toronto (where he is now on the faculty) and a master’s degree from the Manhattan School of Music (during a life-changing sojourn in New York City), Cervini laid claim to a diverse musicianship, one that has taken him to some of the hippest stages in North America.
+As a drummer, he has been featured as a leader and sideman at Birdland, Sweet Rhythm, the Jazz Standard and 55 Bar in New York City, as well as many of the other top jazz rooms around the U.S. and all the most significant jazz clubs and festivals in Canada.
+He has also performed in many prestigious concert halls across North America and as far away as Yokohama, Japan.

 ABOUT ERNESTO CERVINI QUARTET